• Home

 Fitness Tracking:

-AfterShokz Aeropex bone-conduction wireless headphones - I really appreciate that these don't go in or cover my ears, and that I am able to hear my surroundings while listening to music or podcasts.
+AfterShokz Aeropex (now called Shokz OpenRun) bone-conduction wireless headphones - I really appreciate that these don't go in or cover my ears, and that I am able to hear my surroundings while listening to music or podcasts.
 I routinely wear these while on training runs or while riding the indoor bike trainer.
 I do not use headphones when I run on the trails or participate in races.
 I also don't wear headphones when cycling outdoors.

 Theragun Elite - Using this percussion massager after a hard workout or a long day makes my muscles feel a lot better.
 The travel case is compact and convenient.
 I initially questioned the usefulness of the Bluetooth and smartphone app, but I have found myself using the guided sessions in the app fairly regularly.